blondie101010/BRAIN/README.md

 Binary Reasoning Artificial Intelligence Network - A self-enclosed prediction system.

 **Important note:  this is not production ready.
-It did pass many tests until weird issues started happening (segmentation faults and a bus error).
-The bus error was a good indication that the problem may be hardware related which has been confirmed with memtest86+ which freezes the machine.
-So the progression on this project has to be halted until we can get a replacement machine, which may take up to a few weeks.**
+An bug fix update will be released in the next few days along with a demo data generator and learning script.**

 #### Table of contents